-Potential Bene fits Implementation Opportunity Detailed Opportunity Description Description Annual / One Time \$ Time to Realize Responsibility Requirements Estimated Implement Date Reduce Fare Evasion Catations issued during regular inspections in 76 tale evasion, will 122% of all passengers are inspected currently.
+Potential Bene fits Implementation Opportunity Detailed Opportunity Description Description Annual / One Time \$ Time to Realize Responsibility Requirements Estimated Implement Date Reduce Fare Evasion citations issued during regular inspections and 4% during a blitz.
+About 12% of all passengers are inspected currently.
 Increasing the inspection rate to 20%, and changing the process to conduct at least half of the inspections on a planned random basis could reduce evasion to about 6% (based on other transit agency experience).
 Painting and signing a paid area on some stations (RT has identified 6 since the Peer Security Review) will help increase inspections at a low cost.
 Inspections are currently conducted by sworn law enforcement officers under contract to RT, by RT Transit Officers, and by contract Guards (on platofrms only).
 Only sworn officers and RT Transit Operators are allowed to issue citations as a result of current labor agreement restrictions.
 Here are 5 ways to increase inspection.
 1. Allow guards to cite for fare evasion and use 50% of thier current time on inspection.
 Increases inspection rate to 19% at no additional cost, leveraging existing staff.
 2. Create a new represented position: part time fare inspector paid at \$12.50 an hour and no benefits.
 Allow those Transit Officers who want to return to other duties to do so (say 3 do so).
 Use this budget along with the four vacancies to fund part time inspectors produces 30 part time positions (30 hours per week max), and a 24% inspection rate at todays cost.
 3. Replace the 10 transit officers with Guards at same cost also increases inspection rates to 24% at no cost.
-Transit Officers should be allowed to return to driving, and/or attritted out over time.
+Transit officers should be allowed to return to driving, and/or attritted out over time.
 Note that RT Transit Officers have the highest unscheduled absences of all employe classes at RT, averaging 33.44 days sick per year not counting vacations, holidays and protected leave.
 4. Increase Transit Officers to achieve 20% inspection at an annual cost of \$1.4M.
-Note that high absenteeism prevents routine random sampling so inspection through increased sworn officers at a cost of \$3.7M.
-Note sworn officers have legal responsibilities to enforce the law and warrants, and hence have less Benefits include: increased fare revenue, increased passenger satisifaction (knowing others are held accountable for fare payment), increased security, and improved safety.
-Using FY14 as an example, reducing fare evasion from 11% to 6% would increase fare revenue by between \$1.7M and \$3.4M (using average versus cash fares).
-The annual cost of increased inspections varies by option.
-1. Allow Guards to cite no cost, 19% inspection.
-2. Create a new represented part time inspector position replacing Transit Officer vacanies, 24% inspection at no net cost.
-This could be negotiated as a one year demonstration now (to learn all implications and start without openning the entire labor agreement), and retains fare inspection as union work.
-3. Replace Trasit Officers to achieve 20% inspection at annual cost of \$1.4M; high absenteeism reduces inspection effectiveness.
-5. Add sworn officers to achieve 20% inspection at \$3.7M cost. \$1.7M to \$4.1M revenues annually, cost zero to \$3.7M depending on option.
-6 months RT Operations and Police Services Options 1 and 3, while free, require negotiations with ATU as issuing citations is limited to RT unionized staff work in the labor agreement.
+Note that RT Transit Officers and annual cost of \$1.4M.
+Note that high absenteeism prevents routine random sampling so inspection will be less effective than other options (i.e., expect higher evasion rates with the same inspecti Create a new represented part time inspector position replacing Transit \$4.1M revenues annually, cost zero to \$3.7M depending RT Operations and Police Services Options 1 and 3, while free, require negotiations with ATU as issuing citations is limited to RT unionized staff work in the labor agreement.
 Note that law supercedes RT's labor agreements, so this rule does not impact sworn officer ability to issue citations.
 Option 2, creating a represented part time position, also requires negotiation with labor.
 This might be explored as a 12 month demonstration with the ATU and RT, to better understand how effective RT can be in recruiting, training and retaining a part time inspection work force (similar to other transit systems).
 RT and ATU should consider allowing Transit Officers to return to prior duties some have found the Transit Officer job less desireable than they imagined and may be able to return to a prior job, of allowed.
 Options 1, 2 and 3 can all replace Transit Officer attrition with more reliable and cost effective inspectors.
 Fall 2015